leh-x/song-soup/README.md

 **Additional notes:** To find a song in the directory, it only checks if the song name contains a partial match in the file name.
 This can lead to problems for songs that share the same name.

-Once all this is in place these are the commands to run the script.
+Now you can start the process of running.

-1. you'll need the gcc, g++, and nano (I think) installed
+1. You'll need the gcc, g++, and nano (I think) installed
-2. install taglib library.
+2. Install taglib library.
 Copy this into the terminal sudo apt-get install libtag1-dev
-3. navigate to where the metamod.cpp is and open the terminal in that directory.
+3. Navigate to where the metamod.cpp is and open the terminal in that directory.
-4. compile the script with the taglib library.
+4. Compile the script with the taglib library.
 Copy this into the terminal g++ -o metamod metamod.cpp -ltag
-5. run the script. ./metamod
+5. Run the script. ./metamod